 If your carpet has a pattern, you cannot seam two pieces in any combination.
 But even for non-patterned carpeting, you can detect the direction of the pile of the carpet by looking at it from different directions in intense light.
 Keep carpet pile consistent from piece to piece.

 You will need the extra space to squeeze the carpet through.
 Estimate the gap this way: you want the thickness of the carpeting, but just hairless.
 If it’s the exact thickness of the carpet, the carpet may pull out.
 The carpet snugs in there nice and tight.
 It happens when you’re making the gap a bit narrower than the width of the carpet.

 You will experience more waste materials with patterned carpet than with non-patterned carpet.
 You need to cut away more waste material to make two pieces of patterned carpet mate together.
 The larger the pattern, too, the more waste you will have.

 Okay, this is not so much a “tip” as it is a hard-and-fast rule.
 You do not lay the padding over the tackless strips.
 Keep the filling within the perimeter formed by the strips.
 Padding should touch the edge of the tackless strips but not overlap it.
 If the padding overlaps, then you will have a nice, fat lump around the edge of your carpet—not very attractive.

 Note: You can also lay your carpet without fixing it to the floor.
 However, like with double-sided tape, this method is not suitable for big rooms.

-Since 1987 Steam ‘n’ Dry Carpet Repairs Auckland offers professional repair carpet experts, laying, flood fix, stain removal, carpet cleaning, drying repairers in North Shore, South, East & West Auckland.
+Since 1987, Steam ‘n’ Dry Carpet Repairs Auckland offers professional carpet repairs, laying, flood fix, stain removal, carpet cleaning, experts drying repairers in North Shore, South, East & West Auckland.